-Professional Liability Insurance is coverage is for different types of unwanted outcomes that can arise as a result of a business providing professional advice or services to a client or customer.
+Professional Liability Insurance is coverage for claims of a loss made against you and your business which were caused by your provision of a professional service.
 If a client or customer determines that advice, products or services have proven less than satisfactory, they may seek a form of remittance.
 Remittance can mean that an individual or group will file a claim against your business, seeking to recover costs alongside other forms of loss.

 Depending on the industry your business operates within, the types of Professional Liability protections you need will vary.
 For example, different products often need to be recalled due to them not working, having been contaminated or having the ability to cause bodily injury to human beings.
-Whenever any of these unwanted outcomes occur, a business owner will want to ensure they can find a suitable course of action.
+Whenever any of these unwanted outcomes occur, a business owner will want to ensure they can find a suitable course of action to remedy the damage.

 Do I Need Professional Liability Insurance?

 The existence of risk is inherent in owning a business and managing it is an important decision.
 If you have considered some of the potential liabilities you may suffer in the event that your professional advice, services or products are not satisfactory, you likely have a good understanding of the risks for your business.
 The first line of coverage an individual searching for insurance is most likely to encounter is General Liability.
 While this is a useful insurance policy for nearly any business, it does not transfer the the highest risk exposure a professional services corporation carries.
 General Liability policies specify coverage for claims of bodily injury and property damage, but nearly always exclude coverage for claims arising out of a professional service.
 This is the role of a Professional Liability policy.

 This insurance will come in handy if you:

 - Want to protect yourself and your business against negligence claims